K-arch27/archscript/README.md

 (For now I recommand entering a simple password and changing it after the installation if you want special charaters like @"' inside of it)

+Not REally a bug but snap-pac-grub (aur) still state that it's adding snapshot to the Uefi but it still work even tho it's not uefi at all

 ### ------------Install Instruction------------

 1: Boot on Arch Iso And partition your drive(s)